Elvis-rozy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 mandatory
 Prototype: char *_strcpy(char *dest, char *src);
 Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+#advanced
+Write a function that convert a string to an integer.
+11. Don't hate the hacker, hate the code
+#advanced
+Create a program that generates random valid passwords for the program 101-crackme.